DIRACGrid/DIRAC/docs/source/AdministratorGuide/Introduction/diraccomponents.rst

     DIRAC *System* or from other *Systems*.

   *APIs*
+    are passive components that listen to incoming client requests and respond accordingly by providing the requested information from the server side.
+    The *APIs* themselves can be *Services* clients.
+Unlike Service, which uses a fixed API to interact with *Services* clients (POST mydirac.com:8443/<system>/<service>), *APIs* can accept GET, POST, etc. HTTP methods, have an easier query path(e.g.: /auth/jwk) and can take path parameters.
-    `RESTful <http://en.wikipedia.org/wiki/Representational_state_transfer>`_ API endpoints that permits
+    This flexibility allows implement the `RESTful <http://en.wikipedia.org/wiki/Representational_state_transfer>`_ API to interact with third-party systems.
-    the interaction between DIRAC systems and external user systems.
-They, like services, listen for incoming requests from http clients and respond accordingly. *APIs* themselves can be clients of *Services*.

   *Agents*
     are active components, similar to cron jobs, which execution is invoked periodically.